Find Affordable College Courses

 The average tuition and fees for an in-state graduate student at ECU are $7,594 a year.

 The excellent master’s degree programs at North Carolina State University helped the school earn the #4 place on this year’s ranking of the best value sociology schools in North Carolina.
-Located in the large city of Raleigh, NC State is a public school with a very large student population.
+Located in the city of Raleigh, NC State is a public college with a very large student population.

-NC State not only placed well in our value ranking, but it is also #4 on our Best Sociology Master’s Degree Schools in North Carolina list.
+NC State did well in our overall quality rankings, too.
+It placed #4 on our Best Sociology Master’s Degree Schools in North Carolina list.

 UNC Greensboro graduate students pay an average of $8,265 in in-state tuition and fees each year.

-Full Sociology at University of North Carolina at Greensboro Report
+Read full report on Sociology at University of North Carolina at Greensboro

-University of North Carolina at Chapel Hill landed the #6 spot in the 2023 rankings for the best value master’s degree sociology programs.
-Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.
+With a ranking of #6, University of North Carolina at Chapel Hill did quite well on this year’s best value schools for sociology students working on their master’s degree.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.

 UNC Chapel Hill graduate students pay an average of $12,566 in in-state tuition and fees each year.